Glossary of HMIS Definitions and Acronyms

 Electronic Housing Inventory Chart (eHIC)

 Electronic Special Needs Assistance Program (e*SNAPs)– The electronic update from HUD’s Office of Special Needs Assistance Programs (SNAPs) in the Office of Community Planning and Development, offers policy and program highlights, resource links, and community spotlights.
 The e*SNAPs update is issued bi-monthly to members of HUD’s Homeless Assistance Program listserv.

 Emergency Shelter (ES) – Any facility whose primary purpose is to provide temporary shelter for the homeless in general or for specific populations of the homeless.

-Emergency Shelter Grants (ESG) – A federal grant program designed to help improve the quality of existing emergency shelters for the homeless, to make available additional shelters, to meet the costs of operating shelters, to provide essential social services to homeless individuals, and to help prevent homelessness.
+Emergency Solutions Grants (ESG) – A federal grant program designed to help improve the quality of existing emergency shelters for the homeless, to make available additional shelters, to meet the costs of operating shelters, to provide essential social services to homeless individuals, and to help prevent homelessness.

 Encryption – Conversion of plain text into unreadable data by scrambling it using a code that masks the meaning of the data to any unauthorized viewer.
 Computers encrypt data by using algorithms or formulas.
 Encrypted data are not readable unless they are converted back into plain text via decryption.